WilliamJauffret/spring-autoconfiguration-custom-log-and-metrics/README.md

 On each aspect of autoconfiguration library, you have to create a `@Configuration` annotated class to expose your desired beans.

+Important : Since spring 3, the spring.factories file is no more used, and you will have to use `src/main/resources/org.springframework.boot.autoconfigure.AutoConfiguration.imports file`.

 # custom-metrics-customizer-app

 This module is the application using the library above.h